We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For most at-home food sensitivity tests, the user must send this sample to a lab for testing.
 Many kits test specifically for levels of antigens such as IgG that may alter after exposure to certain foods.

 The companies will then provide the results within a few days or weeks, sometimes via an online portal or smartphone app.

-Food sensitivities and at-home testing kits are a continuing subject of research.
-Future studies may support the use of alternative testing methods.
+Food sensitivities and at-home testing kits are continuing subjects of research.

-At-home kits for food sensitivity have not been studied extensively enough to prove their accuracy.
+At-home kits for food sensitivity have not been studied extensively enough in up-to-date and reliable journals to prove their accuracy.

 This may mean people receive inaccurate results from at-home food sensitivity tests, which may cause health anxiety and lead to unnecessary dietary changes or restrictions.